The cursor class

 The 8th parameter ‘field_flags’ is an extension to the PEP-249 DB API standard.
 In combination with the type element field, it can be determined for example, whether a column is a BLOB or TEXT field:

-New in version 1.1.0: The parameter table_name, original_column_name and original_table_name are an extension to the PEP-249 DB API standard.
+Added in version 1.1.0: The parameter table_name, original_column_name and original_table_name are an extension to the PEP-249 DB API standard.

 if cursor.description[0][1] == FIELD_TYPE.BLOB: